Trump, outgoing director pick leaders for consumer agency

 Proponents of the Consumer Financial Protection Bureau say it plays a key role in preventing big business from preying on the little guy.

-In his exit letter, Cordray said the consumer agency's work is "vital" to the US economy.

-"We have returned almost $12 billion to more than 30 million consumers who had been cheated or mistreated by banks or other large financial companies," he wrote.
+"We have returned almost $12 billion to more than 30 million consumers who had been cheated or mistreated by banks or other large financial companies," Cordray wrote in the letter.

-Cordray was appointed by President Barack Obama and first assumed his post in 2012.
-His decision to leave may have less to do with political tension and more to do with a desire to run for governor of Ohio in 2018.

-Obama angered Republicans when he installed Cordray while the Senate was in recess.
-The Senate confirmed him for a full five-year term in 2013.
+Obama angered Republicans when he installed Cordray in 2012 while the Senate was in recess, but the Senate confirmed him for a full five-year term in 2013.

-Republicans have tried for years to weaken the agency, whose very existence was opposed by much of the financial industry.

-Some efforts have focused on replacing the director with a committee or making it easier to challenge the bureau's rules.
+Republicans have tried to replace the director with a committee and seek ways to make it easier to challenge the bureau's rules.
 Other independent agencies are usually led by commissioners or board members.